blackchip-org/scan/README.md

 ```
 [Example 4](examples/readme/example_4_test.go)

-## `s.Discard()`
+## Discarding

 For runes like whitespace, it useful to simply discard them without creating
 tokens.

+#### `s.Discard()`

-Use the `s.Discard()` method to reset the current token buffer, discard
+Resets the current token buffer, discards the current rune, and advances the
-the current rune, and advance the scanner to the next rune.
-The example below
+scanner to the next rune.
+The example below now discards any whitespace found
-now discards any whitespace found at the beginning of the stream:
+at the beginning of the stream:

 ```go
     s := scan.NewScannerFromString("", " \t 1010234abc!")